softlayer/terraform-provider-softlayer/README.md

 #### `softlayer_dns_domain_record`

 The `softlayer_dns_domain_record` data type represents a single resource record entry in a [`softlayer_dns_domain`](/docs/providers/softlayer/r/dns.html).
-Each resource record contains a `host` and `record_data` property, defining a resource's name and it's target data.
+Each resource record contains a `host` and `data` property, defining a resource's name and it's target data.

 We are using [SoftLayer_Dns_Domain_ResourceRecord](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Dns_Domain_ResourceRecord)
 SL's object for most of CRUD operations.
 Only for SRV record type we are using [SoftLayer_Dns_Domain_ResourceRecord_SrvType](https://sldn.softlayer.com/reference/services/SoftLayer_Dns_Domain_ResourceRecord_SrvType) SL's object.

-Currently we can CRUD almost all record types except _SOA_ type which is initially created on DNS create action.
+You cannot create _SOA_ nor _NS_ record types, as these are automatically created by SoftLayer when the domain is created.

 ##### `A` Record | [SLDN](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Dns_Domain_ResourceRecord_AType)